leodeslf/leaf/summs/ux/dont_make_me_think.md

 That's *The Tragedy of the Commons*.

->Any shared resource (a "commons") will inevitably be destroyed by overuse.
+>Any shared resource (a "commons") will inevitably be destroyed by overuse

 ## Making Sure You Got them Right

 ### "The Farmer and the Cowman Should Be Friends"

-> Why most arguments about usability are a waste of time, and how to avoid them.
+>Why most arguments about usability are a waste of time, and how to avoid them

 The team (PMs, designers, marketing, devs, etc) needs to make decisions about usability.
 Unfortunately they/we end up having an **endless discussion** consisting of *personal beliefs* that cannot be proven, such as a "religious debate".